encijohn/encitechbits/_posts/2025-08-02-Getting Started-With-Homelab.md

+---
+title: Getting Started With Homelab
+date: 2025-08-01 00:00:00 +0800
+categories: [homelab]
+tags: [homelab, getting-started]
+image:
+  path: /assets/img/header/Getting-Started-With-Homelab.png
+  alt: Getting Started With Homelab Header Image
+---

 # What is this?
 *This will be my personal guide / journey to **Homelabbing.***

-As a person whose been having fun and working in tech for over a decade now, nothing annoys me much more than unclear documentation or not having a clear resolution path.
+As a person who’s been having fun and working in tech for over a decade now, nothing annoys me more than unclear documentation or not having a clear resolution path.
 Here, I will jot down ideas and principles that I will implement with my own personal tech journey.

-This will serve as a guide for me to look back from when I make mistakes along the way, I'm thinking of it as my personal save state.
+This will serve as a guide for me to look back on when I make mistakes along the way.
+I'm thinking of it as my personal save state.

-If you happen to pick something up from here, you're welcome and thank you for reading. 🙂
+If you happen to pick something up from here, you're welcome and thank you for reading.

 # What is a Homelab?
-*A place for you to learn stuff, break or test things.* - Some random dude on the internet.
+*A place for you to learn stuff, break or test things.* – Some random dude on the internet.

 While the statement above is true, it is quite vague.

-*A Homelab is what you make it out to be.* It is based on your personal preference, interest, needs or even your own *philosophy*.
-It can tackle wide variety of topics in IT.
-Be it Cybersecurity, Networking, Programming, Gaming and much more!
+*A Homelab is what you make it out to be.* It is based on your personal preference, interests, needs, or even your own *philosophy*.
+It can tackle a wide variety of topics in IT — Cybersecurity, Networking, Programming, Gaming, and much more.

-I understand that nothing is much more frustrating than being shoved in to a situation where you don't know where to start.
-It is like starting a game without instructions on how to attack, defend or basically how to play the game itself.
+I understand that nothing is more frustrating than being thrown into a situation where you don't know where to start.
+It’s like starting a game without instructions on how to attack, defend, or even play.

-So in short a *Homelab* for me personally, is a place where you learn, explore your curiosity in tech and possibly a place or thing where you can be experimental or creative.
+So in short, a *Homelab*, for me personally, is a place where you learn, explore your curiosity in tech, and experiment creatively.

-A place where you can cosplay as a SysAdmin. ***"The Dream"*** place of a person who is tasked as the family's IT.
-A modern day **Man Cave.**
+A place where you can cosplay as a SysAdmin — ***"The Dream"*** — the sanctuary of the family’s unofficial I.T. person.
+A modern-day **Man Cave**.

-Now to to cut that drama, do you:
+Now to cut the drama:

-Want to what a server is and how it works?
+- Want to know what a server is and how it works?
-Want to make your own Website?
+- Want to make your own website?
-Want to have your own Netflix to share with friends or family?
+- Want to host your own Netflix for friends or family?
-Have your own Jarvis like Iron Man?
+- Want to build your own Jarvis like Iron Man?

 Just pick your poison.
-Don't make it complicated.
+Don’t make it complicated.

 # Tech Stack
 *What do you currently know, what do you want to learn?*

-You should be asking yourself the question above.
-Where are you at your current tech journey?
+You should be asking yourself that question.
+Where are you in your tech journey?

-Lots of us are *bestowed* *upon* the title of being the **House I.T**.
-But what truly is an IT?
+Lots of us are *bestowed* the title of **House I.T**.
+But what truly is I.T?

 **I.T** is a broad profession.
-I'd say, it would even take a lifetime just to know everything that is coming out day by day as it is ever-changing.
-Something that you might learn here today, might be irrelevant by tomorrow.
+I'd say it could take a lifetime just to know everything that’s coming out daily.
+Something you learn today might be irrelevant tomorrow.

-But it is important to have a clear foundation.
-So you can ask yourself this first:
+But it’s important to have a clear foundation.
+Ask yourself:

-**Do you:**
-Know how the **Internet** works?
+- Do you know how the **Internet** works?
-Know how you are meeting your friends online?
+- How you meet your friends online?
 How a website works?
-Know why a game look or feel the way it does?
+- Why a game looks or feels the way it does?
-Know where and how are all these data coming or being stored?
+- Where and how all these data are coming from or stored?
-..etc.

-Lots of topics can be covered.
-The Internet is more than just a **Browser** or scrolling through Social Media.
+The Internet is more than just a **browser** or social media.

-Your current Tech Knowledge matters for you to know where to start.
-Your journey might be widely different than mine.
-But feel free to go along with the ride.
+Your current tech knowledge matters for knowing where to start.
+Your journey may be different from mine — but feel free to come along for the ride.